quelpa/quelpa/README.md

 ### Stable Packages

 `quelpa` can be instructed to build stable packages.
-This means that the repository with the source code (`git` or `hg` are supported) is queried for stable tag and if one is found that version will be built.
+This means that the repository with the source code (`git` or `hg` are supported) is queried for a stable tag and if one is found that version will be built.

 For more information please see [MELPA's notes on stable packages](https://github.com/milkypostman/melpa#stable-packages).